Explore the data and map solar energy

 North-facing roof slopes have blue and yellow tones, as they tend to receive less solar energy than south-facing ones.
 Additionally, roofs blocked by trees or other buildings sometimes receive very little solar energy.

-6. Zoom out to return to the full extent of the neighborhood.
-Save the project.
+13. Return to the full extent of the neighborhood.

 Identify suitable rooftops

-To identify suitable rooftops for solar panels, you will consider three criteria:
+To identify suitable rooftops for solar panels, you'll consider three criteria:

-• Suitable rooftops should have a slope of 45 degrees or less, as steep slopes tend to receive less sunlight.
+• Suitable rooftops should have a slope of 45 degrees or less, as it is difficult to install solar panels on a steep roof.
 To determine rooftop slope, you must create a slope raster layer.

 • Suitable rooftops should receive at least 800 kWh/m2 of solar radiation.
 You can assess this criterion using your solar radiation raster layer.